beeburrt/bburt-dot-me/src/content/blog/ubuntu-switch.md

 The thing that sold me was their [philosophy](https://www.debian.org/intro/philosophy), and their [Social Contract](https://www.debian.org/social_contract) and while there are some downsides (Systemd, no non-free software, and software that's not always up to date), I'm happy with my choice.

-Thank you for reading and have a great day! :)Anyways, I got this computer and now I spend as much time as I can trying to learn as much as I can.
+Thank you for reading and have a great day! :)

-(Update: I'm currently on Pop!\_OS)